-The objective of this major is to train students in the basic techniques of wildlife management.
+The objective of this major is to train students in the basic concepts and techniques of wildlife management.
 It is intended that students who graduate under this program will function in a supporting capacity to professionals employed by private, state and federal organizations.
-The Associate in Wildlife Technology Degree will be awarded the students completing the course prescribed below.
+To be eligible to receive the Associate Degree in Wildlife Technology, a student must complete the following prescribed courses while maintaining a 2.0 grade point average and a grade of C or better in ENG 101.